5odead/Python_Mini_Projects/README.md

-# CODSOFT
+# MINI Python Projects
-This Repository is for the internship projects at CodSoft
+This Repository is for the small scaled projects